galaxyproject/galaxy-helm/README-galaxy-stable.md

 helm install -f example_configs/galaxy-stable-18.01-minikube.yaml galaxy-helm-repo/galaxy-stable
 ```

 This assumes that you at least followed the [First time installation](README.md#first-time-installation) part and that you have checked out this repo (where the config file is available).
 Please note that this setup won't send jobs to the Kubernetes cluster, as it is not configured like that on the stock docker-galaxy-stable compose galaxy images.
-This feature requires changes in the `config/job_conf.xml`, which would mean that you need your own `galaxy-init` container flavour (like the [one built for PhenoMeNal](https://github.com/phnmnl/container-galaxy-k8s-runtime/blob/develop/Dockerfile_init) for instance).
+This feature requires changes in the `config/job_conf.xml`, which would mean that you need to create your own `galaxy-init` container flavour (like the [one built for PhenoMeNal](https://github.com/phnmnl/container-galaxy-k8s-runtime/blob/develop/Dockerfile_init) for instance).